-Excerpted from "Strategies to Improve the Communication of People with Dysarthria," Stroke Connection Magazine January/February 2003 (Science update August 2009)
+Excerpted from "Strategies to Improve the Communication of People with Dysarthria," Stroke Connection Magazine January/February 2003 (Last science update March 2013)

 Dysarthria is a speech impairment that sometimes occurs after a stroke.
 It can affect the precision of speech sounds (pronunciation), the quality and loudness of the voice, and the ability to speak at a normal rate with normal intonation.
 The exact speech problems will differ from person to person, depending on the location and severity of the stroke.